phamann/jwt-vcl/README.md

 To see token expiration, wait 1-2 minutes and try validate again.

 ## Notes:
-- In the demo we have used an inline edge dictionary in the vcl file and Terraform templating to store and pass you secret key to the vcl.
-Whilst this is sufficient we recommend generating an Edge Dictionary using the API instead, as this abstracts the storage of the key/value pairs out of vcl and allows you to manage the key via API calls out of the lifecycle of your vcl deployment.
+- In the demo we have used an inline edge dictionary in the vcl file and used Terraform templating to compile your secret into the vcl during provisioning.
+Whilst this is sufficient, we recommend generating an [Edge Dictionary using the API](https://docs.fastly.com/guides/edge-dictionaries/creating-and-using-dictionaries#create-an-empty-dictionary-container-within-a-service) instead, as this abstracts the storage of the key/value pairs out of vcl and allows you to manage the key via API calls seperate of the lifecycle of your vcl deployment.
 - This **shouldn't** be used as a replacement for proper session management and storage.